GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites will throw incendiary grenades that detonate after a short fuse and have a wider radius

 ### Playing ARs
-- main attributes: weapon damage and critical hit chance/damage
+- main attributes: weapon damage and CHC/CHD
 - effective against anything that doesn't have an armor bar: red mobs, robotics, tanks and summit objectives
 - pairs well with the Crusader/Striker Shield
 - should focus on weak points and burst enemies down to knock them back